A Fine Art Photography Collection by J. G. Coleman

 So named for Chief Nonnewaug, the final leader of the territory’s long-vanished aboriginal inhabitants, Nonnewaug Falls has been a familiar and locally-celebrated landmark for nearly two centuries.
 Woodcuts published in the 1800s portray Nonnewaug Falls with much the same rugged and secluded character that it possesses today.

-Nonnewaug Woodlands can be purchased as a fine art print, matted and framed, from Connecticut landscape photographer J. G. Coleman.
+Nonnewaug Woodlands can be licensed or purchased as a print from Connecticut landscape photographer J. G. Coleman.